annnnnnnnnnie/annnnnnnnnnie.github.io/_posts/2023-05-29-Rocket-H-and-Fireperf.markdown

 ## Setup Rocket Chip with Hypervisor Extension and AutoCounters
 ### Build Single Core Rocket Chip with H-Extension and AutoCounters
-Put basic AutoCounters at `RockectCore.scala`, add PWC AutoCounters at `PTW.scala`.
+Put basic AutoCounters in `RockectCore.scala`, add PWC AutoCounters in `PTW.scala`.
+To add a counter, first `import midas.targetutils.PerfCounter`, then look out for `ccover` and `cover` functions, which highlights interesting signals that could be counted.

 See [appendix](#appendix-one-click-patches) for git patches for these files.